krocon/node-poly-ebook-server/readme.md

 ## Preamble

-I use this tool to get an overview to my ebooks.
+I use this tool to get an overview of my ebooks.
 With my iPad and Android tablet I can grabble my hole collection.
-An ebook is downloaded to the tablet with a simple click.
+An ebook can be downloaded to the tablet by a simple click.
-In a later version I will integrate an online view, an internet search (to fetch book detail information), a toggle view (groupimg books) and so on.
+In a later version I will integrate a comic online view, an internet search (to fetch book detail information), a toggle view (grouping books) and so on.
 Feel free to give me feedback!

 Second reason for coding this is learning Google Polymer [#UseThePlatform](https://www.polymer-project.org).